 When Emmett’s mother went down to claim her son’s body, she was told that his corpse was in a sealed box that was to remain closed.
 But at her unrelenting insistence, it was finally opened for her.
 One can’t blame her for wanting to see her son, but of course, she was shocked at his appearance.
 The boy’s tongue and right eye were hanging down the side of his face, his nose and ears were missing, and when she peered into the hole on the side of his head, she could see clear through to the other side!
 For the funeral, it was suggested to Mrs. Till that the coffin should be left closed.
 But she said, “No!
 I want it opened, so that everyone can see what they did to my boy.
 Let them all share in the horror.“

 Our Congress took years of negotiations before it would even pass a bill outlawing lynching or regarding it as a hate crime.
 President Franklin D. Roosevelt repeatedly refused to sign an anti-lynching bill, saying that it would deem lynching to be a crime.
 What?!
 But it is, Blanche.
 It is a crime!
-Although FDR’s administration was before my time, I always thought he was one of the good guys, until I learned that about him.
-There is an in-depth discussion about the Atlanta Child Murders in my blog, Conspiracy Theory, Part II: The AIDS Epidemic.
+Although FDR’s administration was before my time, I always thought he was one of the better guys, until I learned that about him.
+You should check out my in-depth discussion about the Atlanta Child Murders in my blog, Conspiracy Theory, Part II: The AIDS Epidemic and Other Medical Speculations.

 One day at the beginning of the school year, some of the black students at the high school dared to sit under the tree.
 They didn’t think that they were doing anything wrong.
 Besides, they had asked permission from the school principal to sit under the tree (which I find to be ridiculous in itself), and he had told them that it was okay.
 I mean, it’s a public tree; nobody owns it.
 Well, the very next morning when the kids returned to school, there were three nooses hanging from the branches of said tree.
 The message was clear.
 This has been designated a “white” tree, to be used by them and nobody else.